 - How to Plan Your Trip

-“Croatia is a melting pot of history and culture; a dreamy blend of heritage, cuisine and tradition that can be seen in its architecture and lifestyle,” says Janel Jensen, REI Adventures program manager for Europe.
+“Croatia is a melting pot of history and culture; a dreamy blend of heritage, cuisine and tradition that can be seen in its architecture and lifestyle,” says Janel Jensen, REI Adventures program coordinator.
 She adds: “You get everything from incredible travertine waterfalls and crystal clear lakes and rivers to primeval forests, quaint villages, thousands of islands with beautiful beaches and aquamarine water, ancient walled towns and the Dinaric Alps.”

 The country, once a republic within Yugoslavia, has been ballyhooed in recent years for its islands and the walled city of Dubrovnik.
 However, a case can be made that this southeastern European nation, stretched between Italy and Slovenia to the north and Montenegro in the south, is among the continent’s most underrated adventure destinations.
 No matter the mode of transport—bicycle, kayak, sailboat or boots—travelers should expect the unexpected in Croatia.